zebbern/CTF-Resources/README.md

-# CTF-Resources

 # Cybersecurity and CTF Resource Book for those who need
-# This repository compiles an extensive collection of cybersecurity tools, resources, and CTF (Capture the Flag) practice platforms for anyone involved in digital security
+This repository compiles an extensive collection of cybersecurity tools, resources, and CTF (Capture the Flag) practice platforms for anyone involved in digital security

 ---